IN-CORE/incore-docs/manual/source/getting_started.md

 We added IN-CORE specific top menus, **INCORE apps** and **INCORE docs** as well as **INCORE Authenticator** tile under the Launcher pane.

+Use of IN-CORE platform for modeling Hazard scenarios.
+(More text)

-### <a name="learnpyincore"></a>Learn pyIncore
+### <a name="pyincorelab"></a>Using pyIncore in IN-CORE Lab

-In this section we will create our first Notebook using **pyIncore** library.
-We will re-create Building Damage analysis and Run it.
+In this section we will create and run our first analysis using Jupyter Notebook and **pyIncore** library, both running on remote server.
+We will re-create Building Damage analysis and Run it in IN-CORE Lab.
+A user needs only IN-CORE account and Internet browser to finish the analysis

-The result will be a csv file with Building inventory and Damage states for each individual building.
+The result will be a comma-delimited (csv) text file with Building inventory and Damage states for each individual building.

 1. Create an empty Jupyter Notebook by clicking on the `Notebook > Python 3` tile.
 A new `.ipynb` file appears in the in the left panel.
 Rename it (Rigth Mouse click and Rename) to for example **Tutorial_1.ipynb**